Skip to content

 7. Pipe cleaner

-Use a 12 inch pipe cleaner, fold it in half and twist together.
+Use a 12 inch No products found., fold it in half and twist together.
 The resulting nose wire measures about 6 inches in length.

 TIP: Only use pipe cleaner if your nose piece is removable, as face masks are to be washed in higher temperatures and pipe cleaner wire may rust.